akash368/kaiburrTask1/README.md

 This project involves implementing a Java application that provides a REST API for managing server objects, utilizing MongoDB as the database.
 The application includes endpoints for searching, creating, and deleting server objects.

+## Prerequisites

+Before implementing the Java REST API, ensure that you have the following prerequisites in place:

+1. **Java Development Kit (JDK)**: Install JDK 8 or higher.

+2. **Integrated Development Environment (IDE)**: Choose an IDE such as IntelliJ IDEA, Eclipse, or Visual Studio Code for coding and project management.

+3. *MongoDB*: Install MongoDB and ensure it's running.
+You should have a MongoDB instance to store server objects.

+4. *Maven or Gradle*: Choose a build tool (Maven or Gradle) to manage dependencies and build your project.

 ## Endpoints

 ### GET /user/